wmerfalen/tdm/src/doc/building/2022-quarter-1-features.md

 # LOOT MECHANICS

 ## Preliminary loot logic [UNFINISHED]

+### New features for drops
+	- see `mods/drops.cpp`
+	- Common rifles, armor, explosives are rolled on each npc death
+	- some hard-coded drops for specific NPC's that relate to contracts that they're a part of
+		- i.e.: drones carry claymores and frags

 Plans to change the rarity/OP-ness of loot are underway.
 Currently, there are a few functions which are just calling the same ordinary loot function.
 We need to fill these functions in and adjust the tier of loot that is rewarded.